The Art of Carving

 Put your poles together and hold them across your shoulders, like a chin-up bar.
 Now cross your arms over your chest (like an X), keeping a loose grip on your poles.
 When you make each turn, tip your lower body into the hill, and lean your upper body away from the hill.
 Your poles will act as an indicator for how much you’re leaning your upper body, and they should tilt to the outside of the turn.

-Tip: Get some speed.
+Tip: Get a bit of speed.
 It will be easier to be balanced on a narrow edge.

 So, to recap, tip your knees in.
 Move your shoulders out.
 Go a little bit faster.
 Stop and turn around to look at your tracks.
 If you see parallel lines, you’re doing it right.